Try Out Our NEW Disneyland Ticket Calculator!

 Columbia Harbour House | Quick Service Restaurant

 Take a trip to old New England at Columbia Harbour House.
 Chicken may be first on the sign that hangs outside Columbia Harbour House, but make no mistake, seafood is definitely the feature here.
-Go for the Lobster Roll or the Trio Platter and be sure to save room for the Hushpuppies and Minnie Mouse Chocolate Lava Cake.
+Go for the Lobster Roll or the Trio Platter and be sure to save room for the Hushpuppies.
 This is also a great spot for those with allergies.
-When it’s open, this is cozy quick service restaurant is a nice change of pace from Cosmic Ray’s or Pecos Bill Café, in a prime location neighboring the Haunted Mansion between Fantasyland and Liberty Square.
+When it’s open, this cozy quick service restaurant is a nice change of pace from Cosmic Ray’s or Pecos Bill Café, in a prime location neighboring the Haunted Mansion between Fantasyland and Liberty Square

 Liberty Square Market | Snack Stand